Tughra/SmsConsentFlutterPlugin/README.md

   }
 }
 ```
-When you initialized the "initializeSmsConsent", the method's String parameter (_smsConsentPlugin.initializeSmsConsent("OtpSMS")) has to be same with received Sms Message's title.
+When you initialized the "initializeSmsConsent", the method's String parameter (_smsConsentPlugin.initializeSmsConsent("OtpSMS")) has to be same with received Sms Message's sender name.